After all those years, who would have thought, but I ♥ you whole wheat!

 Making the Loaf

-Put the poolish starter, flour and salt in your mixing bowl and add 2/3 of the water.
+Put the poolish starter, flour and salt in the mixing bowl of your standing mixer and add 2/3 of the water.
 Now start mixing and gradually add the rest of the water and let the dough come together.
 We use European flour which absorbs a few % less water than American type flour.
 People using American type of flour should add 5-15 ml water to the final dough.
-Mix for 6 minutes, leave it in your mixing bowl, cover with clingfilm and rest for 50 minutes.
-Mix for a total of 6 minutes.
+Knead for 6 minutes, leave it in your mixing bowl, cover with clingfilm and rest for 50 minutes.
 The dough should feel a bit wet and even a little bit sloppy or tacky, there should be moderate gluten development.

 Ideally the temperature of your dough after mixing should be around 24-25 ºC / 75ºF.
 You should adjust the temperature of the water you add, so the total dough reaches this temperature.
 For us this means in summer adding cold water to this recipe and in winter (when our little bakery gets much colder then the rest of our house) adding water up to 50ºC /122 F. You can measure the temperature of water and dough with a food thermometer.
 These measurements are important because they correspond with the proving times in the recipe.